zsolutions-io/aleo-dcp/README.md

 The protocol allows any program to privately hold a `field` element and distribute it transactionally.
 It can be used to store:

-- A View Key protecting record(s) hence storing arbitrary data.
+- A View Key protecting record(s), enabling arbitrary data storage.
 - A `field` directly, allowing addition updates on stored data by leveraging additive homomorphic properties of SSS.

 ### Custodying arbitrary record data